Resource Planning and Management: How to Staff Projects Without Burning Out Your Best People

 The Fix: Be realistic.
 A good rule of thumb is to assume only 70-80% of someone’s time is available for dedicated project work.
 If someone has a 40-hour week, schedule them for no more than 28-32 hours of project tasks.
 Budgeting for that non-project time will suddenly make your timelines feel much more achievable.

+Relying on outdated information.
 Finally, a resource plan is only as good as the data it’s built on.
-Making decisions based on old information is like trying to navigate a new city with a map from 1995—you’re going to end up in the wrong place.
+Making decisions based on old information is like trying to find your way around a new city with a map from 1995.
+You’re going to end up in the wrong place.
+Only 20% of organizations report having a sophisticated forecasting process, with most citing limitations in data accuracy and integration.
+As a result, leadership and teams often find themselves reacting to capacity needs rather than planning proactively.

 This happens all the time.
 A team member learns a new skill, but the skills inventory is six months old.
 A project’s deadline gets pushed, but the resource schedule is never updated to reflect the change.